yigolden/TiffLibrary/Documentation/working-with-pixel-buffer.md

 structBuffer = structBuffer.Crop(new TiffPoint(50, 50), new TiffSize(100, 100));
 ```

 After `TiffPixelBuffer<TPixel>` is created, you can pass it to the encoder or the decoder to use.
 Apart from specifying the sub-region of the pixel buffer, you can also set a limit on the area to read when trying to decode images from TIFF files.
 This is a common technique when decoding images from massive-sized TIFF files.
-For more information, please see TODO.
+For more information, please see [Using Image Decoder APIs](./using-image-decoder-apis.md).

 ## ITiffPixelBufferWriter&lt;TPixel&gt; Interface